SkyhighSecurity/cloudconnector-docker/README.md

 # Introduction
-This project installs the Skyhigh Cloud Connector in a docker container (current version 6.3.2.2).
+This project installs the Skyhigh Cloud Connector in a docker container.
 You must supply the installation parameters as environment variables:

 **SKYHIGH_USERNAME** -- The username of a Skyhigh dashboard user with the Cloud Connector User role.
 If your tenant is SAML federated, the user should be in the User Exclusions list and have a password set.